-- Make sure that your child's play environment is full of things for children to explore, sort, compare, count and describe. - Take your child shopping with you, count the objects, look at the colours, shapes and sizes of the packages. - Play games such as snakes and ladders; encourage your child to recognise the spots on the dice without counting. - Cook together, discussing quantities, amounts and weights. - Lay the table and count items as you go.
-Ask simple questions such as 'one more', 'take one away'.
-Snack time is full of mathematical opportunities halving the fruit, comparing sizes of the pieces, using capacity vocabulary when pouring drinks etc. - Sing counting songs such as 'Five Little Speckled Frogs' - Use coins to role play 'Shops'.
-Your child could pay for items using pennies, or by starting to recognise the larger value coins. - Sorting and matching opportunities, such as pairing socks and sorting buttons. - Help your child to recognise when things make patterns or sequences. - Use mathematical language to frame everyday concepts such as: more, less, same as, taller than, smaller, heavier, longer than, straight, curved, corners.
+- Make sure that your child's play environment is full of things for children to explore, sort, compare, count and describe. - Take your child shopping with you, count the objects, look at the colours, shapes and sizes of the packages. - Play games such as snakes and ladders; encourage your child to recognise the spots on the dice without counting. - Cook together, discussing quantities, amounts and weights. ٠ - Snack time is full of mathematical opportunities halving the fruit, comparing sizes of the pieces, using capacity vocabulary when pouring drinks etc. - Sing counting songs such as 'Five Little Speckled Frogs' - Use coins to role play 'Shops'.
+Your child could pay for items using pennies, or by starting to recognise the larger value coins. - Sorting and matching opportunities, such as pairing socks and sorting buttons. - Help your child to recognise when things make patterns or sequences. - Use mathematical language to frame everyday concepts such as: more, less, same as, taller than, ٠ smaller, heavier, longer than, straight, curved, corners.